Facts and Fiction: Fiber with Crohn’s or Ulcerative Colitis

-While there are some scenarios where you might need to switch up the types of fiber in the diet to minimize blockage risk and improve tolerance, not doing fiber at all can put you at risk for a flare up.
+While there are some scenarios where you might need to switch up the types of fiber in the diet to minimize blockage risk, improve tolerance, or to manage strictures (read more about that here), not including fiber at all can put you at risk for a flare up.

 Increasing butyrate in the digestive tract can help with reducing inflammation locally in the digestive tract and systemically throughout the body (4).

 Increasing butyrate is also helpful for improving and even helping to repair damage to the digestive tract lining (4).